Napa County Land Trust: $48.1M Revenue, $8.4M Expenses

 - 2023

-The composite efficiency score of 63/100 puts Napa County Land Trust at C — neither standout nor failing.
-Some factors run above the median (typically program spending) while others run below (typically reserves or trend stability).
+The composite efficiency score of 59/100 puts Napa County Land Trust at C — neither standout nor failing.
+Some factors run above the median (often reserves) while others run below (often revenue stability or officer-comp ratio).

 At $48.1M in 2023 revenue, Napa County Land Trust sits in the mid-range of the U.S. nonprofit distribution.
 Most organizations of this scale operate regionally or focus on a single program area.
-Napa County Land Trust directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the financial-health factor, Napa County Land Trust runs thin — assets relative to annual spending fall below the cushion nonprofit-finance experts typically recommend.

 Revenue has grown meaningfully across the five-year filing history — a sign of expanding donor base, new grants, or scaling programs.
 Napa County Land Trust reported $48.1M in 2023, up notably from the start of the window.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Napa County Land Trust reports $357,672 in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $48.1M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 Napa County Land Trust works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 How Napa County Land Trust Compares

-Napa County Land Trust directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 63/100 is 10 points below the Environment & Animals category average.
-The organization holds 179.2 months of operating reserves, indicating strong financial stability.
+Napa County Land Trust earns a NonprofitTruth efficiency grade of C (59/100).
+That is 4 points below the Environment & Animals category average.
+Compensation for current officers and key employees represents 0.74% of total revenue.
+The organization holds 179.2 months of operating reserves, indicating strong financial cushion.

 Revenue History